NilPointer-Software/bdfd-wiki/src/bdscript/randomCategoryID.md

 # $randomCategoryID
-Returns random category id from the current server or the provided server.
+Returns a random category id from the current server or from the provided server.

 ## Syntax
 ```